Quantum geometry and low-frequency optical conductivity of nodal planes: Linear optical conductivity

 with the QGT $\mathcal Q_{\pm}^{ab}$ defined in Eq.~\eqref{Eq:QGT}, $\Delta f= f_- - f_+$ being the difference of the Fermi-Dirac distributions of the two bands, and $\Delta E = E_+ - E_-$ the energy gap between the two bands.
 We are interested in the real part of the optical conductivity given by \cite{Bacsi2013}

 which is directly determined by the quantum metric.
 We set $\hbar=e=1$ in the following.

+As discussed for the quantum geometry, we will focus on the optical conductivity component perpendicular to the nodal plane $\sigma^{zz}$, which is determined by the quantum metric component $g^{zz}$.
+Only this component is restricted by the $\Tilde{\mathcal{C}}_2^{z}\mathcal{T}$ symmetry, and therefore expected to show generic features.
 To evaluate this for the nodal plane low-energy model at $T=0$, we consider the cases $a\geq 0$ and $a<0$ separately.
 In Fig.~\ref{fig:linearcond_zz}, the results for the different values of parameter $a$ are shown.
 The full analytical expression for $a\geq 0$ is given in Appendix~\ref{app:analytcond} and, in the following, the leading-order behaviour is discussed.
 We find that for $a>0$ the leading order in $\omega$ in the Taylor expansion of the conductivity is cubic, i.e.,

 and all even orders in $\omega$ vanish.
 The limiting case of $a=0$ shows an exact linear dependence

 aligning with the analysis of the quantum geometry in that case, which suggests a Weyl point behaviour.
 It is well known that Dirac and Weyl points show such a linear-in-frequency dependence \cite{Hosur_2012}.
 In the case of $a<0$, where two additional Weyl points arise, we determine the optical conductivity numerically.
 The result shown in Fig.~\ref{fig:linearcond_zz} indicates a linear leading-order behaviour for small $\omega$, which is in line with the analysis of the quantum geometry for $a<0$, where the Weyl points are dominating the Berry curvature and quantum metric distribution.
 At higher frequencies, the contributions from the nodal plane lead to a stronger deviation from the linear behaviour.
 Interestingly, the limit $\omega\rightarrow\infty$ always yields the same result, which is exactly $\sigma^{zz}_{a=0}$.
 This can be understood such that if one moves `far away' from the nodal plane, the exact distribution of quantum metric will not matter anymore, and it will behave as a Weyl point, meaning that the geometry behaves as a monopole.
 However, in this limit, our low-energy model is not valid anymore.